Erik Østergaard OBE

 Erik was appointed to the Board as a Non-Executive Director in November 2006 and became Chair in April 2014.
 He is CEO of Danish Transport and Logistics, comprising 2,100 Danish transport and logistics member companies.
 His career spans over 30 years in senior management roles in the shipping, ferry operations and transport industries.
 In February 2020, Erik was entitled Honorary Officer of the Most Excellent Order of the British Empire (OBE), adding to his royal honours; in 2018, he was bestowed Knight’s Cross 1st class of the Order of Dannebrog by Queen Margrethe II of Denmark, and in 2004, he was awarded a Knight’s Cross.

 Chief Executive Officer

-Appointed as Finance Director for CMAL in May 2013.
-This is a joint appointment with Highlands and Islands Airports Ltd, both are Public Corporations.
-Qualified with a Bachelor of Accountancy degree from Glasgow University and then completed her Chartered Accounting qualification with PWC in Glasgow.
-She then spent 3 years working as an International Internal Auditor for Thorn EMI based near London.
-She joined Polaroid in 1998 where she held various Finance roles of increasing responsibility ultimately serving as Group Finance Director from 2007 to 2013 for the Polaroid Eyewear division which manufactures and sells Polaroid Eyewear Branded Sunglasses globally.
+Gillian was appointed as Finance Director for CMAL in May 2013 in a joint appointment with Highlands and Islands Airports Ltd. She qualified with a Bachelor of Accountancy degree from Glasgow University and completed her chartered accounting qualification with PWC in Glasgow.
+She then spent three years working as an international internal auditor for Thorn EMI, based near London.
+In 1998, Gillian joined Polaroid, where she held various finance roles of increasing responsibility, ultimately serving as group finance director from 2007 to 2013 for the Polaroid eyewear division.

 Director of Vessels